be0vlk/owlculus-gui/README.md

 - Double-click directly on the cell whose value you want to change.
 - The cell will change to edit mode.
 Make your change and press enter.
-- Note that the created date is not editable.
+- Note that the created date and type is not editable.

 ### Running Tools